nerdyfactory/nerdyfactory.blog/src/_posts/big-file-upload.md

 **uniqueFileId**:

-We declared a global object named `uploads` in the [uploads file](https://github.com/d2x-addup/back-end/blob/84c9d4b3afad2d969fb33a13e70f228e688da103/src/routes/upload.ts#L16).
+We declared a global object named `uploads` in the upload file.
 This object will keep track of the uploaded bytes that have been uploaded for a particular file.
 We identify every file with a unique file name (passed by the frontend) i.e. `<file-size>-<user-id>-<original-file-name>` .
 The `uploads` object has the following interface.

 ```javascript
 interface IUploads {